Comparisons

 Conga vs Ironclad (see our Ironclad pricing breakdown)

 Both target enterprise buyers, but Ironclad has a more modern UI and does not require Salesforce.
-Ironclad is typically 10-20% more expensive for comparable deployments but has higher user satisfaction scores.
+On Vendr's purchasing data, Ironclad's median ($40,000) sits well above Conga's ($17,179), though the samples cover different mixes of deal size.
 Choose Ironclad for UX and modern design.
 Choose Conga if Salesforce integration is non-negotiable.

 Conga vs Agiloft